blaziter/blaziter/README.md

 - 🌱 I’m currently learning **Java, React Native, React**

-- 📄 Know about my experiences **finishing Maturita exams in secondary technical school, made a few projects while attending the school**
+- 📄 Know about my experiences **finishing Maturita exams in secondary technical school, made a few projects while I had attended the school**

 - ⚡ Fun fact **I'd love to be a frontend developer, but wouldn't turn down a job related to backend development**